tmforum/DataModelDocumentation/docs/Service/AppliedConsequence.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Service/AppliedConsequence.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `appliedAction` : The action for a violated threshold.
+This could be a hyperlink to the action.
+  - Optional
+- `description` : A narrative that explains in detail what the consequence is.
+  - Optional
+- `name` : A word, term, or phrase by which Consequence is known and distinguished from other MetricDefMeasureConsequences.
+  - Optional
+- `repeatAction` : An indicator used to specify that a consequence should cease being applied if a value is in the same range as the previous value or continue being applied if a value is in the same range as the previous value.
+If the repeatAction is True, if the consequence is always applied as soon as the MetricMeasure value is in the range of values and if the repeatAction is False, the consequence is applied only if the previous MetricMeasure value was not in the same range.

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon